 - Beware of phishing

 - All genuine Stripe sites use the stripe.com domain and are HTTPS.
 If you get an email from us that you don’t expect, go directly to our site to log in.
-Do not enter your password after clicking a link in email.
+Don’t enter your password after clicking a link in email.
 If you’re ever not sure it’s really us, here’s what to do.

 - Enable two-step verification

 - If you do, you’ll need to provide an additional unique code from your mobile device to complete the login process—either received as a text message or generated through an app like Google Authenticator.
-This means even if someone steals your username and password, they won’t be able to log in.
+This means that even if someone steals your username and password, they won’t be able to log in.
 To use this feature, go to your user settings and enable two-step verification.

 Read on to learn more about using your Stripe account!